biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

   - Final extension at 72°C for 5 minutes
 ```

 It is also worth noting the accuracy of the Claude 3 Opus model in correctly retrieving the RefSNP ID of two variants on the APOE gene when responding to the genotyping query.
-An extract of the response is provided below (our emphasis):
+An extract of the response is provided below:

 ```
 Model: claude3opus Response: